someobserver/recurgence/math/10-simulation-architecture/index.md

 6. **Experimental Use Cases** — protocols for probing coherence propagation, attractor migration, constraint relaxation, recursive perturbation, and wisdom tuning.
 7. **Epistemic Engine** — the simulation as a substrate for artificial sensemaking, agent self-modification, and the emergence of generative recursion.

-This architecture forms a principled bridge between the abstract formalism of RFT and concrete computational experiments, supporting both theoretical exploration and practical implementation of semantic dynamics.
+This architecture bridges the abstract formalism of RFT and concrete computational experiments, supporting both theoretical exploration and practical implementation of semantic dynamics.

 ---

 ### **10.1 Objective**

-To render RFT to computational analysis, the simulation architecture must satisfy the following formal requirements:
+To render RFT to computational analysis, the simulation architecture must satisfy formal requirements:

 1. **Discretization**: Map the continuous semantic manifold $\mathcal{M}$ to a discrete substrate.
 2. **Recursive Temporal Evolution**: Implement time-stepped update rules reflecting the field equations of RFT.